Tunde Ogbeha

 Jonathan Tunde Ogbeha (born 1945) is a Nigerian politician and retired brigadier general who served as the administrator of Akwa Ibom State and then of Bendel State during the military rule of General Ibrahim Babangida (1985–1993).
 After the return to democracy in 1999, he was elected senator for the Kogi West constituency of Kogi State from May 1999 to May 2007.
 A biography on Ogbeha titled "Jonathan Tunde Ogbeha: A Noble Path" was written by Innocent Nzeke Waniko, a journalist, and presented publicly on 1 September 2017.
 The book chronicles the early life and comprehensively captures the life and career of Ogbeha.

 Birth and education

-Ogbeha was born in Lokoja, Kogi State in 1945.
-After obtaining a West African School Certificate, he attended the Nigerian Military School, Zaria, he then proceeded to the Nigerian Defence Academy where he obtained a diploma in 1970.
+Ogbeha was born in Lokoja, Kogi State in 1947.
+After obtaining a West African School Certificate, he attended the Nigerian Military School in Zaria from 1962-1967.
+In 1967, Ogbeha entered the Nigerian Defence Academy where he was commissioned in 1970.
 In 1986, he attended National Institute of Policy and Strategic Studies in Kuru for a year.